G

 Classification and Scientific Name

-Biologists used to believe the goldfish was a subspecies of the crucian or Prussian carp, but it is now believed to be its own species.
+Biologists used to believe the goldfish was a subspecies of the crucian or Prussian carp, but it is now considered a distinct species.

-Though there are only one species of goldfish there are countless breeds.
+Though there is only one species of goldfish, there are countless breeds.

 Appearance

 The look of your “common” goldfish is unmistakable.
-It is, first and foremost, a brilliant coppery gold color that’s found on no other fish.
+First and foremost, it is a brilliant coppery gold color found on no other fish.
 Those kept as pets usually grow no longer than 3 inches, but they can grow to over 16 inches in size and weigh over 9 pounds.

-Their lateral lines, which help them sense pressure, movement, and vibrations in the water bear 27 to 31 scales, but they do not have scales on their heads.
-They have huge eyes, and their senses of smell and hearing are excellent.
+Their lateral lines, which help them sense pressure, movement, and vibrations in the water, bear 25 to 31 scales, but they do not have scales on their heads.
+They have large eyes, and their sense of smell and hearing are highly developed.

-Different breeds can have bubble or telescope eyes, comets, veils, butterfly or fan-shaped tails, heads that look like raspberries, and scales that look like rows of pearls.
+Different breeds can have bubble or telescope eyes, veils, butterfly or fan-shaped tails, heads resembling raspberries, and scales resembling rows of pearls.
 They can come in the usual gold as well as combinations of black, white, purple, red, brown, or yellow.

 Evolution and Origins

-Goldfish (Carassius auratus), which were originally domesticated in ancient China, are actually derived from crucian carp, and both are still classified as the same species; crucian carp holds significant agricultural value, with a worldwide aquaculture production of 3.096 million tons in 2018.
+Goldfish (Carassius auratus), which were originally domesticated in ancient China, are actually derived from crucian carp, and both are still classified as the same species.
+Crucian carp hold significant agricultural value, with a worldwide aquaculture production of approximately 1.7 million tons in the early 2000s, with recent estimates remaining below 2 million tons.

-During the Song Dynasty (960 AD – 1279 AD) in ancient China, the practice of selectively breeding silver-colored carp began, and during this process, a color mutation emerged, leading to the development of goldfish with yellow-orange scales.
+During the Jin and Tang Dynasties (265–907 AD) in ancient China, selective breeding of normally gray or silver carp began.
+During this process, a color mutation emerged, leading to goldfish with yellow-orange scales.

 The evolutionary origins of goldfish remain unclear, but past research has suggested that they may have originated from a wild population of crucian carp.
 It has been theorized that red and yellow variations of goldfish emerged through natural mutations within the wild crucian carp population.